michaljerabek/UXN/README_EN.md

     positionBase: UXN.POSITION_BASE.PAGE // UXN.POSITION_BASE.WINDOW // $("#wrapper") // document.getElementById("wrapper")
 });</pre>

-<p>Classes used for adjusting positions</p>
+<h3>Classes Used for Adjusting Positions:</h3>

 <ul>

     <li>
         <code>UXN-position--skip</code> (<code>positionSkip</code>):
         <br> - It may be set to submenus that should not be positioned.
 Typically, the first level of submenus.
-(May be set by code>positionSkipOnFirstLevel: true</code>, in this case, you don't have to add these classes.)
+(May be set by <code>positionSkipOnFirstLevel: true</code>, in this case, you don't have to add these classes.)
     </li>

     <li>